Kauffman states and Heegaard diagrams for tangles: The homological tangle invariant The homological tangle invariant HFT

 Elements of this group are called \textbf{domains}.
-Given two points $\x,\y\in\mathbb{T}$, we define $\pi_2(\x,\y)$ to be the subset of those domains $\phi$ which satisfy
+Given two generators $\x,\y\in\mathcal{G}$, we define $\pi_2(\x,\y)$ to be the subset of those domains $\phi$ which satisfy

 We call elements in $\pi_2(\x,\x)$ \textbf{periodic domains}.
-Note that this does not depend on the choice of $\x\in\mathbb{T}$.
+Note that this does not depend on the choice of $\x\in\mathcal{G}$.
 Furthermore, let

-A Heegaard diagram is called \textbf{admissible} if every non-zero periodic domain in $\pi^{\partial}_2(\x,\y)$ has positive and negative multiplicities. \end{definition} \begin{lemma} Every tangle diagram can be made admissible by isotopies of \(\B\).
-Furthermore, any two such diagrams for the same tangle can be transformed into one another by a sequence of Heegaard moves from lemma~\ref{lem:HeegaardMoves} through admissible diagrams. \end{lemma} \begin{proof} In light of remark~\ref{Rem:TanglesAsSpecialBSMflds}, this is a special case of \cite[proposition~4.11 and corollary~4.12]{Zarev}.
-Note that our terminology differs slightly from Zarev's: He does not include regions near basepoints in $\pi_2(\x,\y)$, so in our special case, his definition of $\pi_2(\x,\y)$ coincides with our $\pi^{\partial}_2(\x,\y)$.
+A Heegaard diagram is called \textbf{admissible} if every non-zero periodic domain in $\pip(\x,\x)$ has positive and negative multiplicities. \end{definition}

+\begin{lemma} Every tangle diagram can be made admissible by isotopies of \(\B\).
+Furthermore, any two such diagrams for the same tangle can be transformed into one another by a sequence of Heegaard moves from lemma~\ref{lem:HeegaardMoves} through admissible diagrams. \end{lemma} \begin{proof} This is a special case of \cite[proposition~4.4.2 and corollary~4.4.3]{ZarevThesis}.
+Note that our terminology differs slightly from Zarev's: he does not include regions near basepoints in $\pi_2(\x,\y)$, so in our special case, his definition of $\pi_2(\x,\y)$ coincides with our $\pip(\x,\y)$.
 Thus, the distinction in his terminology between periodic and provincial periodic domains becomes irrelevant. \end{proof}